FedeIII/bayaz/README.md

 - Review Npcs combat (monstersCombat uses mobs + npcs)
 - Make settlements and places notes easier editable
 - Encounter list filters and sorting
-- Table with filtersto show properties from the Party: AC, characteristics, skills, equipment, etc
 - Autofill Dominion and Subdominion when creating a settlement from the map
 - Save last position in the map
 - Remove magic-items and deps